LoqmanSamani/protein-fold/α_fold/medium.md

 #### Feed Forward Neural Networks

-After row-wise and column-wise attention next layer of the MSA transformer contains a 2-layer **MLP, multi-layer perceptron**, known as FFNN (figure 2, c),  as the transition layer.This stage of processing in the Evoformer block operates across features, refining the representation using a non-linear transform.
-The main idea behind a feed-forward neural network is to process input data through a series of layers, where each layer consists of nodes (neurons) connected to nodes in the subsequent layer.
+After row-wise and column-wise attention next layer of the MSA transformer contains a 2-layer **MLP, multi-layer perceptron**, known as FFNN (Figure 2.
+5),  as the transition layer.This stage of processing in the Evoformer block operates across features, refining the representation using a non-linear transform.
+The main idea behind a feed-forward neural network is to process input data through a series of layers, where each layer consists of nodes, connected to nodes in the subsequent layer.
 During the training process of a Feedforward Neural Network (FFNN), each weight matrix associated with the layers of the network is optimized using **Adam optimization algorithm** to improve the accuracy of predicted structures.
 Notably, in a conventional neural network architecture, weights are typically shared across different layers.
 However, in the case of the Evoformer, each block operates with its own set of weights, and these weights are not shared with other blocks.